ENG7006/meta/coding-lessons/coding-lesson-1.md

 Now, this is a bit like the "make me a sandwich" exercise: you'll have to break down your intentions into little itty bitty commands (function calls, expressions, and so on).
 Often, to get everything as explicit as it needs to be, it helps a great deal if you write down your intentions line by line in comments, and only then write the code.
 Use an intermediate step between intention and code.

+**An implied consequence:** We'll delve into this more next week, but the existence of comments suggests that at least parts of code are meant to be read *by humans* and not by the computer.
+Code isn't only for the machines.

 ##### Pseudocode
 The practice of describing to yourself your intentions in almost-code is a practice called writing **pseudocode**, and it will be enormously helpful as you learn to begin to code.
-I encourage you to write pseudocode for each line, or almost each line, of code in a comment.
-You can do it one of two ways: after the code, as above, or on the line before each line of code.
+I encourage you to write pseudocode for each line, or almost each line, of code.
+You can do this in a comment, or in a separate document.
+You can do it one of two ways: on the same line, after the code, as above, or on the line before each line of code.

-We've met three different p5.js shapes: ```rect```, ```ellipse```, and ```triangle```.
-With a triangle, an ellipse, and a rectangle.
+We've met three different p5.js shapes: ```rect```, ```ellipse```, and ```triangle```: triangles, ellipses, and rectangles.
 With that we can draw a great many things!
 For the rest of lab, let's work on drawing a house together.

 Finishing (and/or embellishing) the house will be one of your five daily assignments this week, along with two specific assignments and two non-specific assignments.
 Draw: a car, a rocket, something of your choosing that moves in some way, and something of your choosing that does not move.
 Don't worry about animating the moving things; that will be our task for next class.